FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Top reasons owner operator trucking companies fail

-With over 90% of trucking companies comprised of one- to six-truck fleets, independent owner operators dominate the logistics landscape, yet the failure rates for these small businesses are extremely high.
-Though alluring in their low barriers to entry and total independence, owner operator firms collapse at alarming rates due to factors like poor financial planning, regulatory noncompliance, and inadequate decision-making skills.
+Over 90% of trucking companies are comprised of one to six-truck fleets.
+This means independent owner operators dominate the logistics landscape.
+Yet the failure rates for these small businesses are extremely high.
+These small fleets are alluring because of their low barriers to entry and the independence they offer owners.
+However, owner operator firms collapse at alarming rates due to poor financial planning, regulatory noncompliance, and inadequate decision-making skills.

-This article outlines the most prominent pitfalls confronting single truck operations, and the managerial capabilities necessary to sustainably run these transport businesses profitably over the long haul.
+This article outlines the most prominent pitfalls confronting single truck operations.
+We also explore the managerial capabilities necessary to sustainably run these transport businesses profitably over the long haul.

 What are owner operator trucking companies?